Embedded Analytics with Power BI – Part 1

 Data visualisation tools like Power BI, Qlik, and Tableau help us to visualise data to support decision making, but can we provide those same capabilities to our customers?
 Embedded visualisations place best-in-class analytics seamlessly within your application or website.
 Analysts within your organisation, rather than software engineers, can create visuals, shortening development times and increasing agility and flexibility.
 Offering embedded analytics to your customers is a significant differentiator, so let’s examine how one such technology – Power BI Embedded – can help.

 Part 1 of this blog introduces embedding with Power BI Embedded and differentiates it from the Power BI Service.
-Part 2, coming soon, is a step-by-step deep-dive to embed your first report with Power BI.
+Part 2, is a step-by-step deep-dive to embed your first report with Power BI.